By continuing to access our website, you agree to our privacy policy and use of cookies.

 1. Use Strong Passwords

-Employee data is as secure as the least secure HR user, so avoid weak computer passwords like those that made the 2020 list of worst passwords.
+Employee data is as secure as the least secure HR user, so avoid weak computer passwords like those that made the NordPass Top 200 Most Common Passwords list.
 The top 10 include the following, most of which have made the list for multiple years:

 1. 123456